cschpc/student-cluster-competition-2024/Proposal/proposal.md

 Each team member has a set of goals that they describe below.

 Kim Takala: HPC is a big area of interest for me and something I want to learn more about.
 I am also hopeful that this might lead to a career in the field.
 I have no experience with HPC prior to this, but I'm eager to learn more.
 I have limited experience in the theory of computational science, along with some experience in the theory of scheduling and threading and matrices.
+In the competition I hope to gain invaluable experience when it comes to optimizing HP systems especially relating to scientific computing.
+I would love to see in person what makes a high performance machine work and how it operates under a heavy load.
+Physics has always been close to my heart so getting to optimize a physical / chemical simulation is something I'm really looking forward to.

 Hex Sun: Theory of computation changed how we think about mathematics and philosophical logic before, and we are at another turning point.
 The engineering of computing implements is essential for this chaange.
 I am particularily interested in the frontier of computer hardware, and I am very excited to learn everything about computing technology deployed in the industry.